Do you have a reactive dog?

 How can I help?

 It’s important to note that the problem will not be “fixed” at this stage.
 You’ll still have a little work to do to polish everything off and make the changes permanent.
-I’ll talk you through this at your final zoom, and support will remain in place for as long as you need it.
+I’ll talk you through this at your final session, and support will remain in place for as long as you need it.

 Whether you just need a few free tips via blogs and my group, pointed in the right direction with a video and online classes, or full face to face support, click below for all the options!